 University Farmers Market

-Join us every Tuesday from 10 a.m. - 2 p.m. at the University Park Plaza at the corner of Paca Street and Baltimore Street, across from the University of Maryland Medical Center.
+The University Farmers Market is now open!
+Join us every Tuesday from 10 am – 2 pm at University Park Plaza, on the corner of Paca Street and Baltimore Street, to purchase fresh produce, sweet treats, prepared meals, and more!

 Did you know?